eriktuck/ei-dev/docs/portfolio/project-portfolio.md

 ## Roadside Managers Monarch Tool

 We partnered with UX design students to design an interface for a [mobile field data collection app]( https://enviroincentives.com/blog/where-monarch-conservation-meets-the-road-a-mobile-app-for-highway-departments/ ) for roadside managers to quickly assess the quality of monarch habitat on roadsides.
-The design was used to spur interest in funders and as the basis for the final mobile field data collection app design, which was build on ESRI's Survey123.
+The design was used to spur interest from funders and as the basis for the final mobile field data collection app design, which was build on ESRI's Survey123.

 ![roadside-app](assets/roadside-app.png)